Overlapping substitutions and tilings: Consistency of pre-overlapping substitution: open set condition

 \section{Consistency of pre-overlapping substitution: open set condition}

-We first claim that the description in this section is based on several $2$ dimensional overlap substitutions.
-We are anticipating a more general framework to settle this type of problem.

-The example of Dotera-Bekku-Ziher \cite{DBZ} poses another problem.
-Can we iterate this substitution rule infinitely many times for sure?
+The example of Dotera-Bekku-Ziher \cite{DBZ} presents another problem.
+Can we iterate this substitution rule infinitely many times, without yielding illegal (partial) overlaps-two different tiles that overlap in the interiors?

-By the definition of the inflation rule, every time we iterate, every inflated edge is shared by several tiles exactly in the same way, and it does not produce a contradictory configuration.
-Thus we see that the problem does not occur locally.
-However globally, the boundary of $n$-th iterates might intersect with itself and produce an impossible configuration.
+For example, see Figure \ref{Non-consis} for an example where the substitution produces illegal overlap only after several steps of iterations.
+Even if every inflated edge is shared by several tiles exactly in the same way whenever we iterate, as in Figure \ref{BronzeSubst}, and the illegal overlaps do not occur locally, there might be a global overlap: the boundary of $n$-th iterate might intersect with itself and may produce an illegal overlap.
+For example, in the iterations of substitution in Figure \ref{fig:inflation_complicated-boundary}, the boundary evolves in a complicated way.
+How can one prove that the substitution is consistent?
 This is the problem we address in this section.

 If the boundary never meets itself, then the above inconsistency does not happen for good and we gain patches whose supports contain balls of arbitrary radius.
 Consequently, there exists a tiling by a usual argument (c.f. \cite[Theorem 3.8.1]{Gruenbaum-Shephard:87}).
 We show that this safe situation is achieved by the technique in fractal geometry.